-ON THIS PAGE: You will read about your medical care after treatment is finished and why this follow-up care is important.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about your medical care after treatment for an adrenal gland tumor is complete, and why this follow-up care is important.
+To see other pages, use the menu.

-If the adrenal gland that did not have the tumor is still working correctly after surgery, it should be able to provide enough of the hormones needed by the body.
+The endocrine system is a complex collection of hormone-producing glands that control many essential functions.
+If the adrenal gland that did not have the tumor is still working correctly after surgery, it should be able to provide enough of the hormones the body needs.
 Sometimes, a person needs hormone replacement therapy, such as steroids, because the body can’t produce enough hormones.
-Over time, the person often can decrease the dosage and even stop taking the hormone replacement drug.
+Over time, the person can often lower the dosage and even stop taking the hormone replacement drug.
 An endocrinologist, a doctor who specializes in the endocrine system, should carefully monitor this process.

-The endocrine system is a complex collection of hormone-producing glands that control many essential functions.
-If both adrenal glands have been removed, long-term medication is needed to replace the hormones normally produced by these glands, and you should wear a medical-alert bracelet to inform health care professionals of your condition in case you ever become sick or unconscious and are unable to do so.
+If both adrenal glands have been removed, long-term medication will be required to replace the hormones that are normally produced by these glands.
+You should also wear a medical-alert bracelet.
+If you ever become sick or fall unconscious, the bracelet can inform health care professionals of your condition.

-ASCO offers treatment summary forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is complete.
+You and your doctor should work together to develop a personalized follow-up care plan.
+Be sure to ask about any concerns you have about your future physical or emotional health.
+ASCO offers forms to help create a treatment summary to keep track of the treatment you received and develop a survivorship care plan once treatment is completed.

 This is also a good time to decide who will lead your follow-up care.
 Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of the tumor, side effects, health insurance rules, and your personal preferences.